DTJF/fbdoc/src/doc/Preparation.md

 \note Instead of the right-click menu try also keybindings &mdash;
        `<Crtl>-[1 | 2 | 3]` is default.
 Find further details in [Geany
        documentation](http://www.geany.org/manual/current/index.html#sending-text-through-custom-commands").
-\note This setting only works when fb-doc is installed in your system
+\note This setting only works when \Proj is installed in your system
        `PATH` (see previous sections for details).
-If you don't want to install fb-doc, you have to use the full path and the original name of the executable (ie like `/home/me/proj/fb-doc/src/fb-doc -g Doxy`).
+If you don't want to install \Proj, you have to use the full path and the original name of the executable (ie like `/home/me/proj/fb-doc/src/fb-doc -g Doxy`).